 - Some fonts may need to be added manually.
 A few of the languages for which fonts are sometimes reported as missing are:

-- For many of the translated Word documents posted to the CDE Web site and listed in the CMD, the font(s) used can be found in the header of the Word document and/or on the Document Information page within the CMD.
+- For many of the translated Word documents posted to the California Department of Education (CDE) website and listed in the CMD, the font(s) used can be found in the header of the Word document and/or on the Document Information page within the CMD.
 If no font is specified in either of these locations, users will need to contact the originator of the document.
 Contact information can be found by registered CMD users on the Document Information page.

-- Some documents posted to the CMD are available in the Portable Document Format (PDF) format.
+- Some documents posted to the CMD are available in the Portable Document Format (PDF).
 Though PDF documents may be less customizable, they are viewable by most computers that have the current version of the Adobe Reader software and may still be helpful.

 When users view online a translation in a language that is unfamiliar to them, they may want to verify that the document is displaying properly by conferring with someone in the local community who reads and writes the language in question.
 Another option is to consult reference books that contain written samples of the language.
 Such books as Kenneth Katzner's The Languages of the World: New Edition (Routledge, 1995) or George L. Campbell's Concise Compendium of the World's Languages (Routledge, 1995) contain printed examples of numerous languages that may be compared with documents shown on the user's computer screen.
 Allowing for possible differences in fonts, many users find that a published sample can be helpful in verifying an accurate display of a translation.
 Reference books for this purpose are available from public libraries and booksellers.